-Also known as the rockfish or striper, the striped bass is a large predatory fish with dark stripes running across its metallic sides.
-It lives throughout the Chesapeake Bay and its tributaries year-round.
+Also known as the rockfish or striper, the striped bass is a large predatory fish with dark stripes running along its metallic sides.
+Part of the Atlantic Coast population lives in the Chesapeake Bay and its tributaries year round.

 The striped burrfish is a small, yellowish-green puffer fish covered with short, sharp spines.
 It visits the Chesapeake Bay’s grassy flats from spring through autumn.